wayslog/aster/README.md

 Aster [![Build Status](https://travis-ci.org/wayslog/aster.svg?branch=master)](https://travis-ci.org/wayslog/aster) [![LOC](https://tokei.rs/b1/github/wayslog/aster)](https://github.com/wayslog/aster)
 ======================

-Aster is a light, fast and powerful cache proxy written by rust.
+Aster is a light, fast and powerful cache proxy written in rust.

 It supports memcache/redis singleton/redis cluster protocol all in one.
 Aster can proxy with two models means:

 1. proxy mode: the same with [twemproxy](https://github.com/twitter/twemproxy) but support multi-threads.
-2. cluster mode: proxy for redis cluster.
-Make redis cluster can be used to simple redis client.(which means that you can use redis non-cluster client access the redis cluster api).(Inspired with [Corvus](https://github.com/eleme/corvus))
+2. cluster mode: proxy requests to Redis cluster.
+Make redis cluster can be used to simple redis client. (which means that you can use redis non-cluster client access the redis cluster API).(Inspired with [Corvus](https://github.com/eleme/corvus))

 ## Usage